 A permalink structure is a basic format a blogging platform uses to create a permalink for a post or page.

-If you are using WordPress blogging platform, you have the flexibility to choose different permalink structure.
+If you are using the WordPress blogging platform, you have the flexibility to choose a different permalink structure.

 WordPress offers following types of permalink structure –